ahsueh1996/1inch-swap/diary/emma/hackers-log.md

 * 1738 Logging before going for a nap...
 All components are more or less done (but full of bugs!).
 We will debug while integrating.
 If time permits :finger-crossed, maybe we can implement an MCP tool as the swap UI (e.g. indicate your intention to Claude while enabling the cardanoswap+ tools and it will do it for you!)
 * 2208 Awake now!
 Eating the food Albert saved me... :happy :thanks 11 hours left!
 Time to integrate and troubleshoot!
 * 2326 Wifi is still so horrible... even `npm i` can take forever... everything keeps cutting out...

+## 20250927

+* 0203 GOT AN ETHERNET CABLE and ADAPTER FINALLY!
+THANKS ETHGLOBAL TEAM. :happy-tears Wow.
+Developing is impossible these days without internet....